vamsi0206/divyanjan_app_project/README.md

 Please add code to perform database operations in databaseModules subfolder as well as complete the commented code in routes

+## todos
+Execute and check functioning of http requests to perform functions in database Redefine database schema and create table queries based on suggestions.
+Add code to execute create database and create table operations Maintain user sessions in database and using cookies

 ## description of some libraries used